programmfabrik/fylr-gitbook/for-system-administrators/installation/windows.md

 ### OpenSearch

 OpenSearch is our default and recommendation.
-Elasticsearch has been the default until 2023.

 We installed OpenSearch as described in [https://opensearch.org/docs/latest/install-and-configure/install-opensearch/windows/](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/windows/)